 The Comprehensive Fed Cattle Weekly Report offers the most current carcass weight information.
 Steers and heifers are grouped together.
-The latest report shows carcass weights down 1# at 824# -- 8# under last year.
-Discounted futures are encouraging early sales of cattle holding carcass weights near the low for the season for a prolonged bottom.
-Year to year weights are important for the tonnage of beef produced.
+The latest report shows carcass weights flat at 862# -- par with last week and under last year.
+This number will be closely watched as the industry adjusts to the loss of one plant.
+This increase is before the plant shut down.

 Weekly graphs on the Comprehensive Weekly Fed Cattle Report break down the categories of trade for the week according to 1) formula cattle; 2) negotiated live; 3) negotiated dressed; 4) and forward contracts.
 Some cattle included in the formula category are week to week negotiated grids and not committed cattle to one plant.
 Other cattle designated as formula are "over the tops".

 The Cutout.
 Prices continue to decline but remain well above last year and pre-fire levels.
 Grading continues to decline pressuring select cuts.
 The choice/select spread expanded to $25.

 Beef Feature Activity Index.
 The recent price decline in pork products has encourage more pork specials in the stores.
 This may change with developing news out of China.

 Cutout Values as of Tuesday, September 10, 2019